voidReq/Remote-Control/README.md

 # Remote-Control
 ## This project will almost certainly no longer be updated.
-No idea if it still works
+No idea if it still works.
+I'll likely remake it in C, or something similar
 ### EXTREMELY POORLY WRITTEN Python project with some remote access capabilities
 ### This was fully created as practice with Python, and is inefficient and slow, with few practical capabilities.
 Libraries are a little wonky, you might need to find some of them yourself.